 - Pour sweetened condensed milk into a 16 ounce canning jar.
 Place the lid on the jar and screw on the ring.

 - Put a rack in the pressure cooking pot and place the jar filled on the rack.
 Add 8 cups of water; the water should reach half way up the jar.

-- Lock the pressure cooker lid in place, select high pressure and 30 minutes cook time.
+- Lock the pressure cooker lid in place, select high pressure and 40 minutes cook time.
 When the timer beeps, turn off the pressure cooker and let the pressure release for 15 minutes.
 After 15 minutes, release any remaining pressure.